 What it all boils down to is that it’s a firefighter’s responsibility to protect life and property, in that order.
 No firefighter’s life is worth a poorly maintained property (or any property for that matter) and too many firefighters’ lives have already been lost trying.

-Historically CAL-fire (in California) has had the most experience and involvement within the urban interface areas, meaning that they are much more accustomed than the average wildland firefighter to operating in neighborhoods.
+Historically CAL-fire (the state resource in California) has had the most experience and involvement within the urban interface areas, meaning that they are much more accustomed than the average wildland firefighter to operating in neighborhoods; while similarly, municipal firefighters in wildfire prone areas respond regularly to the urban interface environment, operating from road systems and focusing mainly on structure protection.

 Until very recently wildland firefighting was looked at as a seasonal profession, much like a ski patroller.
 Therefore, a large number of wildland firefighters are referred to as “seasonals” and do not retain year-round employment.
 However, as mentioned above, the last several years has proven to show that fighting wildfire is quickly becoming a year-round endeavor.